unalignedcoder/4chan-picrel/README.md

 To re-download single files, just delete the respective lines inside the `json` file and re-run the script.

-You can parse a file instead of a thread url.
+You can parse a queue file instead of a thread url.
 In this file you can put as many links as you want, you just have to make sure that there's one url per line.
 A line is considered to be a url if the first 4 letters of the line start with 'http'.

 If you use the --use-names argument, the thread name is used to name the respective thread directory instead of the thread id.